-The hotter parts of this cycle helps geckos move, be alert and digest their food.
+The hotter parts of this cycle help geckos move, be alert, and digest their food.
 The colder part of the cycle slows them down and provides a signal to rest and recover.

 Do I Need A Heat Mat If I Live In A Warm Climate?

 This can seem like an easy question to answer – with the right temperatures and humidity there’d be no need for a heat mat, right?

 Well, technically that’s true but unless you live in the aforementioned arid regions of Pakistan and have an outdoor enclosure for your gecko then the difficult part will be keeping the temperatures right all the time.

 Most humans don’t enjoy the same conditions as a gecko and the inside of their house is unlikely to be an ideal environment for one.
 And that’s without mentioning that in their natural habitat geckos can seek shelter under rocks and in crevices when the heat gets too much or bask in the sun when they want some extra warmth.

 Heat mats are designed to provide a steady, low-level heat that simulates the warmth of a rock or burrow and makes it easy for you to give your gecko a perfect little home.
 The mat can be placed on the bottom or side of the enclosure, and you should definitely get one with a thermostat to control the temperature and prevent overheating.

 Heat mats are about convenience as much as anything.
 Even if you live in a warm climate, with a heat mat you don’t need to worry about how sunny it is, how cold it gets at night or what the weather will be like next week.